Glossary

-The building and construction industry has more than four times the number of fatal injuries than the UK average for all sectors.
-Thankfully, fatalities among construction workers have remained low in recent years, thanks in part to the UK’s legal requirement for scaffold inspections.
-This article looks at scaffold structures and scaffold testing in more detail and how they play an essential role in keeping construction workers safe.
+The building and construction industry records more than four times the fatal injury rate of the UK average across all sectors.
+Even so, deaths among construction workers have stayed low in recent years, and the UK's legal requirement for scaffold inspections is part of the reason why.
+This article looks at scaffold structures and scaffold testing in more detail, and at the role they play in keeping construction workers safe.

-The HSE construction statistics from 2021 reports that:
+The HSE construction statistics from 2021 report that:

 Key Takeaways